krateoplatformops/github-provider-kog-chart/README.md

 #### Workflow

-The `Workflow` resource allows you to trigger GitHub Actions workflow runs.
+The `Workflow` resource allows you to trigger GitHub Actions workflow runs (`workflow_dispatch`).
 You can specify the repository name, workflow file name, and any input parameters required by the workflow.
 You must configure your GitHub Actions workflow to run when the [`workflow_dispatch` webhook](/developers/webhooks-and-events/webhook-events-and-payloads#workflow_dispatch) event occurs.
 The `inputs` must configured in the workflow file.